dasch-swiss/dsp-api/docs/03-endpoints/api-admin/permissions.md

 If the combination of attributes is not allowed, the request will fail with a `400 Bad Request` error.
 Any valid combination of attributes will replace the existing values.

-If present, the `hasPermissions` property must contain the necessary parameters with respect to the type of the permission as described in the [Creating New Default Object Access Permissions](#creating-new-default-object-access-permissions) section.
+If present, the `hasPermissions` property must contain all permission types that must be granted.
+See [a complete description of object access permission types](../../05-internals/design/api-admin/administration.md#default-object-access-permissions).
+This is also described in the [Creating New Default Object Access Permissions](#creating-new-default-object-access-permissions) section.

 The response is the updated default object access permission with its new attributes and is the same as when [creating a new default object access permission](#creating-new-default-object-access-permissions).